Admissions

 • Do you offer a late immersion program for students entering the upper elementary or middle school with no formal French education?

 Children with no prior exposure to the French language can attend EB's Preschool and Kindergarten.
-We now offer a specific Accelerated French Program (AFP) to students entering First and Second Grades, where no French experience is needed.
-We also welcome students with no prior French language experience in Grade 6 into our International Track, since September 2019.
+We now offer a specific Accelerated French Program (AFP) to students entering First and Second and Sixth Grades, where no French experience is needed.

-• Why do you interview children for admission, and what to expect?
+• Why do you schedule meetings with families for admission, and what to expect?

-There is no need to prepare for the interview, just make sure your child had a good night sleep, and a snack before our meeting time.
-Please make sure to reschedule if your child is not feeling well on the day of her/his interview.
+There is no need to prepare your child for these meetings or visits.
+We simply ask that your child has had a good night's sleep and a snack before the scheduled time.
+If your child is not feeling well on the day of the interview or visit, please contact us to reschedule.

 • When will I know acceptance?